tommysam/swift-extensions-lab-swift-intro-000/README.md

-#Extensions
+#Extensions Lab

-##Objectives
+## Overview

-  * Practice creating extensions on classes
-  * Practice calling and printing values associated with extensions created
+In this lab, you'll practice creating extensions on classes, and calling and printing values associated with those extensions.

 ##Instructions